Wologman/geoNotebooks/README.md

 * This repo is for my journey towards standardising the way I work with Jupyter Notebooks & Conda with the PyQGIS API for geoprocessing & visualisation.

 * This is a non-trivial thing.
-My approach is a little hacky, and I'm aware that [Quantstack](https://quantstack.net/) may be working on a more elegent Jupyer-QGIS solution.
+My approach is a little hacky, and I'm aware that [Quantstack](https://quantstack.net/) may be working on a more elegent Jupyter-QGIS solution.

 * Once I have perfected some practical examples, I will move all the common classes and methods to a stand-alone module so they don't clutter up the notebooks, and can be used across projects.